 - for whom we are conducting contact tracing.

 For information on COVID-19 in Franklin County, visit the Franklin County Department of Public Health information page.
-For additional information regarding COVID-19 in Ohio, visit the Ohio Department of Health coronavirus information page.
+For additional information regarding COVID-19 in Ohio, including current state mandates and recommendations, visit the Ohio Department of Health’s coronavirus information page.

 Additional updates regarding CCAD’s response to the COVID-19 pandemic can be found at ccad.edu/publichealth.

 Yes.
-Masks are required for all individuals on CCAD’s campus, except in their personal on-campus residential room.
+Face masks or cloth face coverings are required for all individuals on CCAD’s campus, except in their personal on-campus residential room or private closed office.

-What if I’m sick when I’m on campus?
+What if a student or employee is sick while on campus?

-If you are sick while on campus with flu-like symptoms, you should self-isolate immediately.
+If you are ill while on campus, you should isolate immediately.
+Please click here to learn more about what steps to take.
 If you are sick on campus and need assistance, call CCAD Safety & Security at 614.222.6165.